johnmtayag/Amazon-Recommender-System/README.md

 ## Collaboration
 John worked on transforming the dataset from individual timestamps to a usable collection of power value measurements.
 He performed both the fourier transform and the principal component analysis, then performed the outlier analyses (PCA, statistical methods, isolation forest) to create a labeled set of anomalous data points.

 Zoey worked on developing figures to visualize the dataset and model results.
-She also tested how well the identified anomalies could act as a labeled dataset for rning methods.
+She also tested how well the identified anomalies could act as a labeled dataset for training supervised learning methods.